 - Are there any dogs or animals running loose that could pose a danger?

-- Are there areas with needles or glass laying around?
+- Are there areas with needles or glass lying around?

-These are just a few of the questions to keep in mind as you explore the area and evaluate risks.
+These are just a few questions to keep in mind as you explore the area and evaluate risks.

 Use a Pet Resume

-Dogs are denied from buildings generally due to two reasons: tenants have allergies and dogs are a damage risk.
+Dogs are generally denied from buildings for two reasons: tenants have allergies, and dogs are a damage risk.
 While it is hard to argue with allergies—which is why so many landlords use it to deny pets—you can help a potential landlord better understand how well-trained and wonderful your dog is with a pet resume.

 This resume may include: